daniele3b/SafeWater/tech.md

     return NULL;    /* should never be reached */
 }
 ```
-This function allows to create a thread in order to manage the MQTT communication with the local broker.
+This function allows to create a thread in order to manage the MQTT-SN communication with the local broker (RSBM).

 ```
 static void on_pub(const emcute_topic_t *topic, void *data, size_t len)